WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

 Our Sixplex Architectural Package to obtain Building Permits to redevelop a property with a fourplex is $6,975⁺ʰˢᵗ.
 For sixplexes over 4,000ft², an additional fee of $425⁺ʰˢᵗ per every 485ft² or part of it over 4,000ft² would apply.
 A basement walkout would cost an additional $775⁺ʰˢᵗ.
 An outdoor swimming pool would cost $775⁺ʰˢᵗ extra.
 A covered porch, outdoor deck, or balcony would cost $675⁺ʰˢᵗ additional per structure.
 A Coach House, Garden House, or a Laneway Suite would cost $2,975⁺ʰˢᵗ per building.
 Accessory buildings, including garages, carports, sheds, workshops, and gazebos, would cost $975⁺ʰˢᵗ per building.

-Our Sixplex Architectural Package for a sixplex includes
+Our Architectural Package for a sixplex includes

 • Site Plan